 The Last Day of February 2026, Spring Is Finally Here

 Today I revived my long-dormant blog.
 Back in 2024 I used to jot down casual essays and course notes, but as things got busier and the PhD application grind wore me down, the habit faded away, along with my evening runs.
+In the spring of 2026 I've decided to pick them both back up.

-In 2026 I've decided to pick them both back up.
-After four brutal months of cold and a winter storm that swept the entire East Coast, DC finally greeted spring on the last day of February.
-Yesterday I walked through Georgetown and across the bridge again, and slowly I found myself recalling those nights years ago on Luojia Mountain, running under a dark sky, feeling the cool breeze, wondering where life would take me.
+After four brutal months of cold and a snowstorm that swept the entire East Coast, DC finally greeted spring on the last day of February.
+Yesterday I walked through the streets of Georgetown, past the bookshop, and across the bridge.
+Wind is a kind of memory.
+The breeze on the bridge reminded me of those idle days walking and cycling on the Yangtze River Bridge, and of running on Luojia Mount. under a dark sky, thinking about where life was heading.